Seahawks release cornerback Richard Sherman

 Sherman had surgery to repair his right Achilles in November.
 He then had a separate surgery to clean bone spurs out of his left Achilles last month.

-Sherman said at the Sports Star awards he thought he would be ready for the beginning of mini-camp.
+But Sherman said at the Sports Star awards he thought he would be ready for the beginning of mini-camp.

 “I guess I’m more ahead of schedule than they thought I was,’’ Sherman said then of his progress in recovering from Achilles surgery.